 About

-David Lyttle is a MOBO Award and UMA nominated jazz drummer, composer and hip hop producer described by Rolling Stone magazine as "one of the best, robust listening experiences you're likely to have all year" and the Independent as "the best in jazz coming out of Ireland in recent times."
-He has released 6 albums and 11 EPs and brought his projects to nearly 50 countries.
+David Lyttle is a MOBO Award and UMA nominated jazz drummer, composer and hip-hop producer described by Rolling Stone magazine as "one of the best, robust listening experiences you're likely to have all year" and the Independent as "the best in jazz coming out of Ireland in recent times."
+He has released 6 albums and 11 EPs and brought his projects to almost 50 countries.

 Starting out at the age of 4 with his family band, he first reached a national audience as a jazz drummer in the band of legendary Irish jazz guitarist Louis Stewart, before going on to perform around the globe and collaborate with the arts world's upper echelon, including jazz giants Joe Lovano and Kurt Rosenwinkel, hip-hop visionaries Talib Kweli and Soweto Kinch and film great Liam Neeson.
 David has brought his unique performance concepts to the U.S., where he carried out a coast-to-coast residency in his red Cadillac DeVille, performing jazz for cowboys, UFO tourists, bikers and the unsuspecting public; and China where he spent 6 weeks as the British Council's Musician In Residence and made a further two visits with his solo show 'Tapes & Drums'.
 His work has been written about in Rolling Stone, The Guardian, The Times, The Independent and The Examiner.